 How to Use the Mindful Breathing App in 4 Steps

-Use Mindful.net by choosing a breathing pattern, setting a short session length, and following the pacer until the session ends.
-A phone timer set for 5 minutes is enough for a useful start.
+Use Mindful.net by choosing a breathing pattern, picking a short session length, and following the pacer until the session closes.
+For a first-time meditator, even a few minutes can be a useful start, especially if the instruction feels as clear as a clipboard note on hospital rounds.

 - Download Mindful.net from the iOS or Android store and open the breathing section.